noprenheit/noprenheit/README.md

-Mehmet Selcuk Öner
+Selcuk Oner
 CS at University of Agder
 Grimstad/Norway

-I am currently learning React Native.
-Open to collaborating on any project!
-Currently working on a language learning app.
+Open to collaborate!